secretstartups/handbook/business-technology/data-team/platform/tableau/index.html.md

     - Develop a list of Top SSOT Dashboards for GTM and Finance
     - Develop project plan for deprecating the legacy schema in Snowflake
 - FY24-Q2 - Experimental and Beta Dashboards
-    - GTM and Finance teams to migrate key content to Tableau Production
+    - GTM and Finance teams to begin migrating key content to Tableau Production
     - Design Spike: Test Tableau embedding capabilities for 1 Engineering KPI Public Handbook embedding use case
-    - Deprecate GTM and Finance related data models in the legacy schema
+- FY24-Q3 - Generally Available Dashboards
     - Develop additional data models for R&D to support Tableau migration in Q3
-- FY24-Q3 - Generally Available Dashboards
     - Bring R&D, People, and the rest of the Enterprise into focus
-    - Business teams to migrate key content across all use cases, including embedding KPI charts in the handbook
+    - Establish, communicate, and initiate the process for cutting over KPI charts in the handbook
-    - Deprecate R&D and People related data models in the legacy schema in Snowflake
 - FY24-Q4 - Generally Available Dashboards
     - All Business departments to migrate key content
-    - Deprecate remaining data models in the legacy schema in Snowflake
+    - Complete the cutover of all KPI charts in the handbook
     - Complete Tableau migration efforts

 ## Governance Model